openUC2/UC2-GIT/APPLICATIONS/APP_POL_Circular_Polarizer/Readme.md

 width="500">
 </p>

-In nature, circular polarization state is uncommon but not impossible.
-Some organisms can produce circular polarized light by reflection.
+In nature, a circular polarization state is uncommon but not impossible.
+Some organisms can produce circularly polarized light by reflection.
 Many kinds of beetles, shrimps and several other organisms reflect a strongly circularly polarized light or the larvae of few fireflies emit circularly polarized light.
-If we look an ordinary day of a human being, we use circular polarized light to have a fun with 3D cinema goggles!
+If we look at an ordinary day of a human being, we use circularly polarized light to have fun with 3D cinema goggles!

-The polarized glasses is used in cinemas that it changes patterns between every frame of a movie.
-The left eye part of the glasses have left-hand circular polarizer and right eye side has right-hand circular polarizer.
+The polarized glasses are used in cinemas in that it changes patterns between every frame of a movie.
+The left eye part of the glasses have a left-hand circular polarizer and the right eye side has a right-hand circular polarizer.

 <p align="center">
 <img src="./IMAGES/3D cinema goggle.JPG"
 width="400">
 </p>

-A 3D cinema glasses can produce two different type polarization together.
-One side has a linear polarized filter and other side has circular polarized filter.
+3D cinema glasses can produce two different types of polarization together.
+One side has a linear polarizing filter and another side has a circular polarizing filter.
 When we watch a movie, our glasses turn the incoming light to circularly polarized light.
-But if turn the glasses and look the movie, we use linearly polarized light to watch our 3D movie.
-Naturally we can't watch watch the movie.
+But if turn the glasses and look at the movie, we use linearly polarized light to watch our 3D movie.
+Naturally, we can't watch the movie.

-##### What is the difference between the Linear and the Circular Polarization?
+##### What is the difference between Linear and Circular Polarization?

-The polarized light can be classified into three types depending the orientation of the electric field: Linear polarized, circular polarized and elliptical polarized light.
+The polarized light can be classified into three types depending on the orientation of the electric field: Linear polarized, circular polarized and elliptical polarized light.

 If the electric field of light is limited to a single plane along the propagation direction, the light is *linearly polarized*.
 If the electric field of light has two perpendicular linear components to each other with equal amplitudes and  π/2 phase differences, the light is *circularly polarized*.